 - Wireless Device Allowance

 All employees are required to submit appropriate documentation to verify their eligibility to work in the United States ON OR BEFORE their first day of work.
 Please refer to Federal Guidelines and our list of Acceptable Documents for more information.
 If substantiation cannot be provided within the guidelines, the employee will not be permitted to work until they are able to provide that substantiation.
-For more information on requirements or questions about the process, please contact HRSC Employment Services.
+For more information on requirements or questions about the process, please contact HRSC Employment Services web page.